jramkiss/jramkiss.github.io/_posts/2021-01-29-hierarchical_models.md

 &nbsp;

-Before we get to the Bayesian model, we should explore simpler ways for this classification to be done.
-One approach would be to flatten the taxonomy and only consider the children classes.
-This turns the probblem into a $64$ class classification problem which can be solved with logistic regression / SVM / anything, really.
-The main drawback of this approach is that we make the assumption that each class is indepentent, and not only do we know this is incorrect, we have the dependencies.
+A simple way of assigning categories to our data would be to flatten the hierarchy and only consider the child classes.
+This would turn our problem into a $64$ class classification problem which can be solved with logistic regression / SVM / many other things.
+The drawback of this approach is that we make the assumption that each class is independednt, which we know is incorrect.

 We want to teach the model that "action toy figures" and "baby toddler toys" come from the same parent class.
-Intuitively, this can help when we don't have a lot of training data for a particular child class, and if we come across an item after training that we don't have a subclass for.
-For example if we come across an item that should be in the class "adult lego toys", but we don't have that child class defined, we should be able to determine that this item came frm the "toy games" parent class.
-Thankfully, the way to deal with these problems is hierarchical modelling.
+Intuitively, this can help when we don't have a lot of training data for a particular child class, and if we come across an item at inference time that we don't have a subclass for.
+Thankfully, one way to deal with these problems is by using hierarchical modelling.

 ## Data and Preprocessing

-We'll use TF-IDF scores of item titles to classify them into the taxonomy.
-Below is our raw data:
+Before diving into the model, here is the data we're working with:

 <div class='figure' align="center">
     <img src="/assets/Amazon-taxonomy-data.png" width="90%" height="90%">